unchartedsoftware/sparkplug/README.md

 ![sparkplug components](docs/sparkplug.png "Sparkplug Components")

 Simply put, you write `PlugHandler` classes that are triggered based on `commands`, allowing multiple tasks to be embedded in one library.
 The `PlugClient` allows for an easy way to submit jobs to the server.
-One of the easiest ways to get data between the two systems is ot have the Spark job output to a shared cache, which the business logic can then access once the `PlugClient` response is handled.
+One of the easiest ways to get data between the two systems is to have the Spark job output to a shared cache, which the business logic can then access once the `PlugClient` response is handled.

 #### using sparkplug